Security Scanners That Catch Vulnerabilities Before Production

 Pros

-- +Fully open-source and free
+- +Fully open-source and free without any commercial restrictions or license costs

 Cons

-- -Less comprehensive reporting than commercial tools
+- -Less comprehensive reporting and dashboarding compared to commercial tools like Snyk or Checkmarx

-- -No automatic fix suggestions
+- -No automatic fix suggestions or pull request integration for vulnerability remediation

 6. Checkmarx